HackYourFutureBelgium/home/curriculum/final-project/deliverables.md

 # Deliverables

 This module is all about delivering!
 By the end of your 6 weeks your team needs to be ready to pitch your project at graduation day!
 Let the countdown begin ;\)
 You will be expected to deliver:

+## Project Organization

+A [new GitHub organization](https://github.com/organizations/plan) for your team's final project.
+You'll use this organization to host your main project, landing page, and any other planning or experimental repositories.

 ## Contributor-Friendly Repo